 Heating is another important factor to consider when you are in the process of planning your new bathroom.
 Under floor heating is very popular but it does require extra plumbing work to install.
 Alternatively, you can install modern heated towel racks or a sleek contemporary standard fitting radiator.
 It is important to include the positioning of your preferred heating system in the initial stages of your bathroom makeover planning.

 Finally, there are your floor coverings to consider.
 These days, materials for bathroom floors vary widely from natural timber to treated concrete.
 To get the best results, a floor covering should be incorporated into your overall bathroom design.

 A well-planned bathroom, using good colour schemes and carefully selected fittings will undoubtedly give you years of bathing pleasure.
 It will also pass the test of time, without the need for future modernisation.

-Alice Willson is a freelance writer who has been working with Sydney Bathroom Co for quite some time now.
+Author: Alice Willson is a freelance writer who has been working with Sydney Bathroom Co for quite some time now.
 The company specialises in bathrooms renovations in Sydney through their extensive experience of all types of tiles, plumbing fittings, and more.